 Another tact taken by some Scrum experts was to describe what the Scrum Master is not, that is, they are not a project manager.
 They are not the boss of the team.
 That seems to create even more questions.

 None of these previous approaches had worked to eliminate the confusion.
 So, Scrum experts have tried something else – creative metaphors.

-A Confusing Assortment of 20 Metaphors for the Scrum Master
+A Confusing Assortment of 20 Creative Metaphors for the Scrum Master

-Agile and Scrum experts have begun to use metaphors as a way to help people understand the Scrum Master role in the Scrum Framework.
+Agile and Scrum experts have begun to use metaphors as a way to help people understand the Scrum Master accountability in the Scrum Framework.

-I’m particularly amused by the rich descriptions and widely different metaphors for this role.
+I’m particularly amused by the rich descriptions and widely different metaphors for the Scrum Master.
 How could we see things so differently?
-Why so much difficulty explaining this one person’s role?
-What follows are 20 of my favorite metaphors for the Scrum Master role:
+Why so much difficulty explaining this one person?
+What follows are 20 of my favorite metaphors for the Scrum Master:

 - Ken Schwaber in his 2009 book Agile Project Management with Scrum said that “The ScrumMaster is a leader, not a manager.”
 It is such a simple statement, but it embodies the mindset difference between inspiring and controlling.
-However, not very descriptive.
+However, this by itself is not very descriptive or helpful.

-- Ken Schwaber in the same book refers to himself as the Sheepdog in the Scrum Master role.
+- Ken Schwaber in the same book refers to himself as the Sheepdog as the Scrum Master.
 The implication was that the sheepdog protected the sheep (the Dev Team) from the wolves (senior managers).